Parenteral Manual

 SC

-YES- inject in the anterolateral or posterolateral abdominal girdle, alternate right and left sides.
+Inject in the anterolateral or posterolateral abdominal girdle, alternating right and left sides.
 DO NOT rub injection site after administration as bruising may occur

 IM NO